PagoPlus/numscriptex/README.md

 These above are the default values.

 ## Usage
-You can build Numscripts dynamically with `Numscriptex.Builder.build/1`, check if your script is valid with `Numscriptex.check/1`, and last but not least, you can run your script with `Numscriptex.run/2`.
+You can build Numscripts dynamically with `Numscriptex.Builder.build/1` and run your script with `Numscriptex.run/2`.

 You can read more about the `Numscriptex.Builder` module and how to use it on its [guide](https://hexdocs.pm/numscriptex/builder-introduction.html)